Itamar-Azmoni/Connect-4-Game/README.md

 # Connect-4
-Server client program written in c <br/>
+Client server program written in c. <br/>
-works in the local network
+Works in the local network.

 ## Setup
 Compile `server.c` and `game_utilities.c` on the server side.<br/>